personium/legacy-docs/en/cell-gui-developer/README.md

-# Cell Management Client Developer's Guide
+# Cell GUI developer's Guide

 It is a document for people who want to develop an application that manages Personium's Cell